psampaz/gophersnippets/README.md

 ## Time
  - [How to measure the execution time of a function](https://gophersnippets.com/how-to-measure-the-execution-time-of-a-function)

+## Comments

+https://gophersnippets.com uses Github issues for comments, powered by https://utteranc.es/.
+You can add comments directly on the corresponding Github issue or use the comment form under each code section.

 ## Contributing

 You are welcome to contribute testable Go code snippets.